 Customize Your Studies

-The accredited 4+1 Master of Business Administration program allows students to earn both the B.S. and MBA degrees in just 5 years.
-Designed for GSB undergraduates, this program provides a time- and cost-efficient way to earn your MBA in only one additional year rather than the traditional two-year MBA degree programs.
+The accredited 3+1 or 4+1 Master of Business Administration programs allow students to earn both the B.S. and MBA degrees in just 4 or 5 years.
+Designed for GSB undergraduates, this program provides a time- and cost-efficient way to earn your MBA in 0-1 additional year rather than the traditional two-year MBA degree programs.

 3+3 Juris Doctor (J.D.) and Bachelor's Program